Ahamed has an MBA and worked in document control for years. He enjoys writing and has freelanced and blogged across the internet.

 What Is the Oldest Living Creature on Earth?

-If a human lives to the age of 80, he or she is considered to be of sufficiently advanced age.
+If a human lives to the age of 80, they are considered to be of sufficiently advanced age.
 However, many long-lived species regard 80 years as mere infancy.
 Let's take a look at some of the planet's oldest living creatures, in a top 10 list that moves in order of life length—from immortal to 120 years.
 This article covers the following creatures with remarkable lifespans:

 - Immortal Jellyfish